Vols finally get 1st win with 45-0 blowout of Chattanooga

 THE TAKEAWAY

 Chattanooga: The Mocs made far too many mistakes to have a chance of competing with a Southeastern Conference team.
-The early blocked punt and interception enabled Tennessee to build its 21-0 lead.
-Chattanooga punter Colin Brewer also mishandled a snap early in the third quarter to set up another Tennessee touchdown.
+Tiano and Drayton Arnold each threw two interceptions.
+Punter Colin Brewer also mishandled a snap early in the third quarter to set up another Tennessee touchdown.
 An offensive pass interference penalty wiped out Chattanooga’s only touchdown.
-The Mocs reached the red zone on three separate drives, but they committed turnovers on two of those series and lost the ball on downs the other time.

 Tennessee: It’s tough to tell whether the lopsided result really indicates Tennessee has improved after its 0-2 start because Chattanooga was such an overmatched opponent.
-But the Vols have to feel cautiously optimistic about the way Guarantano bounced back from his struggles of the first two weeks.
-Tennessee’s ability to force turnovers was encouraging, as the Vols had produced just 16 takeaways in the first 14 games of Jeremy Pruitt’s coaching tenure.
+But the Vols’ ability to force turnovers was encouraging.
+Tennessee had produced just 16 takeaways in the first 14 games of Pruitt’s coaching tenure.

 UP NEXT